 We are part of a dynamic, multi-state network of organizations, businesses and agencies, all aligned with the goal of sharing resources and best practices, and collective problem solving.
 These partnerships help keep our work fresh and solidly grounded in real needs of both producers and consumers in the food system.
 We have current active collaboration with:

 As a nonprofit organization committed to keeping our programs accessible, we rely on our funding partners.
-Thanks to:
+We are immensely grateful to our current funding partners:

 We incorporated the deeper meaning of some of that work into our organizational Strategy Screens, which help guide our decision-making (everything from hiring and HR policies and practices, to new programs decisions).
 We also moved quickly into action once we had those grounding values.